More about JSW Infrastructure Limited

 |---|---|

-JSWINFRA's forward EPS being lower than its trailing EPS suggests that the company is expected to see a decline in profitability.
-This signals that the company may face a challenging financial year ahead.
+JSWINFRA's forward EPS is lower than its trailing EPS, indicating that the company is expected to be less profitable this year.
+This suggests a potential slowdown in financial performance.

 Price projections: